Spark was an international collaboration project between seven different European countries that ran from 2019-2021.

-Spark brings together four leading companies of professional inclusive dance and three renowned dance festivals from seven European countries.
-The project is about strengthening already existing networks, share knowledge about specific working methods and choreographic approaches in inclusive dance, create a better mobility for the dancers from each respective organizations and their networks and create touring possibilities for works by inclusive dance companies.
+Spark brought together four leading companies of professional inclusive dance and three renowned dance festivals from seven European countries.
+The project was about strengthening already existing networks, sharing knowledge about specific working methods and choreographic approaches in inclusive dance, creating a better mobility for the dancers from each respective organizations and their networks and to create touring possibilities for works by inclusive dance companies.

 BewegGrund – Switzerland (Project Managers)

 Spark was realized with support from Pro Helvetia, Kulturrådet and Västra Götalandsregionen.